 C: Search, then Book based on available results.

-Note: If the user does not like the results offered, then the option to revise the search is presented consistently as an orange "Search" button on the results page, like on the start page.
+Note: If users could not act on the results offered, the option to revise the search is presented consistently as an orange "Search" button on the results page, like on the start page.

 Similarities and differences